 We have sought a framework that meets these conditions and can be used for any program.
 It seeks to answer two questions:

 - What are the “core components” that must be part of the program?
 These core components represent the essence of the program.
 They are internal conditions.
 What can’t the program do without?
 Normally these can be boiled down to three to five essential elements.
 Things like the program office, an outreach campaign or a data collection approach might be core components.

 - What are the “structural requirements” that allow the program to succeed?
 These are required environmental elements that must be in place for success.
 They are external conditions.
 Things like a champion, funding or existing infrastructure might be structural requirements.

-To give you a better idea of how we apply this framework to our programs, let’s take a closer look at our Help Me Grow® National Center.
-The Center not only defines what Help Me Grow® is all about on its website, but it also clearly outlines its core components and structural requirements.
+To give you a better idea of how we apply this framework to our programs, let’s take a closer look at our Help Me Grow National Center.
+The Help Me Grow National Center not only defines what the Help Me Grow Model is all about on its website, but it also clearly outlines its core components and structural requirements.

-We have found that once the core components and structural requirements are defined, people are more likely to understand what the program is about.
+Throughout all of the programs that make up Connecticut Children’s Office for Community Child Health, we have found that once the core components and structural requirements are defined, people are more likely to understand what the program is about.
 They can grasp the scope of the work.
-Likewise they learn what is not happening.
+Likewise, they learn what is not happening.
 They can see the boundaries.

 From our perspective, a good definition of core components and structural requirements is table-stakes for a conversation.
 How else can we know what we are talking about?